Nearest Class-Center Simplification through Intermediate Layers: Additional Experiments

+Figures \ref{VISION_STAGES} and \ref{NLP_STAGES} show the training process and behavior in all Vision and Text datasets using both the Cross-Entropy and the SVSL loss functions.
+Figure \ref{RTE_MRPC} shows the NCC train and test metrics in the intermediate layers on the sequence classification datasets.
 In Figure \ref{STL10_CIFAR100} we show the NCC mismatch for the STL10 and the CIFAR100 Vision datasets.
 We see that these plots also show the characteristics shown in other datasets.
 We also see that for these datasets, the NCC mismatch in early layers of the network are higher.
 This matches the Discussion-Point \ref{dataset_difficulty}, as these datasets are considered more difficult than MNIST, Fashion-MNIST, and CIFAR10.
+Table \ref{tab:vision_changes_vanilla_intermediate} explicitly shows the values for Conjectures \ref{NCC_ordering} and \ref{NCC_improves_in_TPT} in the Vision Experiments throughout the paper. \\ In Figures \ref{Vision_diff} and \ref{NLP_diff} we introduce plots further telling of Conjecture \ref{VSL_Mismatch}.
+We plot the value of $\Lambda_{\mathrm{Train, Vanilla}}^{\left(j\right)} - \Lambda_{\mathrm{Train, SVSL}}^{\left(j\right)}$ and $\Lambda_{\mathrm{Test, Vanilla}}^{\left(j\right)} - \Lambda_{\mathrm{Test, SVSL}}^{\left(j\right)}$ in the top and bottom rows resp. for intermediate layers $j$.
+These differences are the improvement in NCC match using the SVSL loss vs. the vanilla Cross Entropy.
+The Conjecture holds when the difference is greater or equal to zero.
+We show the intermediate NCC differences for sample Vision and Sequence Classification tasks.